Hermitage Amsterdam Oficially Opened By Beatrix and Medvedev

 This was however not the only reason for the visit of president Medvedev.
 He also met the prime minister, J.P.
 Balkenende, they went on a sightseeing tour in a canal boat in Amsterdam.
 The president also met the Dutch foreign minister, with whom he discussed the situation of the pirates in front of the Somali coasst and how to trial them.
 President Medvedev and his wife stayed in the Okura hotel in Amsterdam, where the most expensive suit costs 10.000 euros a night.

-Click here to go to the website of the Hermitage Amsterdam.Filed under Dutch Royals
+Click here to go to the website of the Hermitage Amsterdam.Filed under The Netherlands

-Tagged Hermitage Museum, King Willem-Alexander, Official Visit, President Medvedev, Princess Beatrix, Queen Máxima, Russia.
+Tagged Hermitage Museum, King Willem-Alexander of The Netherlands, Official Visit, President Medvedev of Russia, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands, Russia.